2600hz/kazoo/applications/crossbar/doc/port_requests.md

 This information will then be available in the timeline.

+Note: request values can be set either in the query string or in the data payload.

 #### Indicate a port is ready to be processed

 > PATCH /v2/accounts/{ACCOUNT_ID}/port_requests/{PORT_REQUEST_ID}/submitted